Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 Notes:

 - You must get a Pico with "W" in its name.
 The "W" stands for "wireless".
-The Picos without the "W" lack the wireless module needed for the wireless connection!
-The "H" doesn't matter, though most of the boards with pins are also "H".
+The Picos without the "W" lack the wireless module needed for the wireless connection!* The "H" doesn't matter, though most of the boards with pins are also "H".
 - There is no difference between the Pico W and the Pico 2 W. Both work identically for this project.
 The Pico 2 is newer and $1 more expensive.
 This project is unaffected by Pico 2 errata RP2350-E9.

 Here you will need the versions with pre-soldered pins in order to connect the UART.
 If you have other methods of connecting such as soldering or [press-fit/hammer headers](https://www.adafruit.com/product/5938), feel free to get the pinless ones and do your own thing.

+<sup>*While the wired controllers have been reported to work on a regular (non-W) Pico, it is not officially supported nor do we recommend it.</sup>

 **A micro-USB  cable:**